 Source: Similar exercise introduced at General Assembly “Branding in the Digital Age” with Rachel Gadiel

 Customer journey maps help organizations understand how customer’s make decisions.
 The journey maps provide a mechanism to evaluate all touch points with the customer (face-to-face, email, digital engagement, phone, text, etc.), and identify weak points or areas of opportunity.
-Customer Journey Map summary slide.
+Customer Decision Process summary slide.

 Things to include on the map: